- Search The Registry

 - My Account

 On this date in 1942, Thabo M. Mbeki was born.
-He is an African politician and activist.
+He is a Black African politician and activist.

-People like to identify Thabo Mbeki as an independent and original thinker, but one who remains close to the more visible leadership.
-His profile as a policy shaper and mediator in the anti-apartheid movement has been built up over a lifetime of involvement.
 He was born in Idutywa, Transkei, where both his parents were teachers and activists.
-His father, Govan, was a leading figure in ANC (African National Congress) activities in the Eastern Cape of South Africa.
+His father, Govan, was a leading figure in African National Congress (ANC) activities in the Eastern Cape of South Africa.
 A young Mbeki joined the ANC Youth League at 14 and quickly became active in student politics.

 When his schooling at Lovedale Academy was interrupted by a strike in 1959, he completed his studies at home.
 Then he moved to Johannesburg, coming under the guidance of Walter Sisulu and Duma Nokwe.
 It was during this time that he was elected secretary of the African Students' Association (ASA).
 He went on to study economics as a correspondence student with London University.
 The ASA collapsed following the arrest of many of its members, at a time when political movements were coming under increasingly severe attacks from the state.
 His father was arrested at Rivonia and sentenced to life imprisonment.
 Mbeki left the country in 1962 under orders from the ANC.
 From Tanzania, he moved to Britain where he completed a Masters degree in economics at Sussex University in 1966.
 Remaining active in student politics, he played a prominent role in building the youth and student sections of the ANC in exile.